Countries that broke away from the Ottoman Empire include:

 Delegates formally determined the fate of post-war Europe, intending to follow Woodrow Wilson's 14 Points and the principle of self-determination, where people of different ethnic backgrounds would be allowed to determine their own fate.

-Lands which had been controlled by the defeated Central Powers of Germany, Austria-Hungary, Bulgaria, and the Turkish Ottoman Empire, were divided up.
+After World War I, the lands which had previously been controlled by the defeated Central Powers of Germany, Austria-Hungary, Bulgaria, and the Turkish Ottoman Empire, were divided up.

 Out of the defeated lands were created new homelands for:

 The British Empire promised Kurdish leader Mahmood Al-Hafeed that the Kurds would get their own homeland if they fought against the Ottomans in Sulaimaniyyah, but afterwards, Britain backed away form its promise and exiled Mahmood Al-Hafeed to India.